xinghaihu/xinghaihu.github.io/README.md

 This estimator is unbiased, however prone to high variance, especially when dividing a small propensity score (probability to assignment).
 Similar to regression method, IPS will also suffer when there is unmodeled factors.

 ### Doubly robust
-Doubly robust [link](https://arxiv.org/pdf/1103.4601.pdf) is a statistical method that combines the previous two methods and can balance bias and variance.
+[Doubly robust](https://arxiv.org/pdf/1103.4601.pdf) is a statistical method that combines the previous two methods and can balance bias and variance.
+It is claimed that, when either regression model or IPS performs well, doubly robust estimator also win.

+This estimator uses regression model as a baseline, and use IPS to adjust the difference of every observation reward from the baseline reward.

+## Instrumental variable